skypilot-org/skypilot/docs/source/reference/storage.rst

                 source: ~/dataset   # Optional - path to local data to upload to the bucket
                 store: s3   # Optional - either of s3, gcs, r2, ibm

-        SkyPilot will create a S3 bucket called ``my-sky-bucket` and upload the contents of ``~/dataset`` to it.
+        SkyPilot will create a S3 bucket called ``my-sky-bucket`` and upload the contents of ``~/dataset`` to it.
+The bucket will then be mounted at ``/mydata`` and your data will be available to the task.

         If the bucket already exists and was created by SkyPilot, SkyPilot will fetch and re-use the bucket.

         If ``store`` is omitted, SkyPilot will use the same cloud provider as the task's cloud.

-    .. tab-item:: Create an empty bucket
+    .. tab-item:: Create empty bucket
         :sync: empty-bucket-tab

         To create an empty bucket, specify only the ``name`` and omit the ``source``.